+Problem Statement:

-Abstract: Problem Statement: Typography and graphic design in India, today, is very west-focussed.
-This means, unlike countries such as Holland or Japan, we in India don't really have our own unique typographic language.
+Typography and graphic design in India is highly influenced by western trends.
+Unlike countries such as Holland or Japan, we in India don't really have our own unique typographic language.

+Motivation:

-Motivation: The motivation for this on-going project is to change that and make our typography and design more "Indian".
-Craft is one avenue to connect with our ancestry and our traditional visual language which was rooted in "India".
+The motivation for this self-initiated project is to change this, and make our typography and design rooted in Indian culture and tradition.
+Craft is one avenue to connect with our ancestry and our traditional visual language which was rooted in India.
 Combining design with craft can make typography come alive with both meaning and form.
 It is uniquely Indian and yet speaks to a global world.